Jopyth/MMM-Remote-Control/API/README.md

 | `actionName` | The name for your action (e.g. called from `/api/module/mymodulename/actionName`).
 | `method` | *Optional:* The HTTP Method to use.<br>Valid options are: `"GET"` or `"POST"`.
 If `method` is not provided in an action, then both `"GET"` or `"POST"` methods will be treated as valid.
 | `notification` | The notification to send to your module.
 When the API receives a valid action, it passes a Module Notification to your module.
 It is your responsibility to do something with that notification to make the action work.
+| `prettyName` | *Optional:* You can specify a Formatted Name to use in dynamic menus, like the MMM-Remote-Control Module Control menu, otherwise one will be guessed based on the Notification text.
 | `payload` | *Optional:* If you always want the module to send the same `payload`, you can provide an `Object` here.
 It will be merged into the `payload` sent with the notification, which will also include:<br>1.
 URL Parameter, if used.
 See notes on `payload` Object below.<br>2.
 Query String, if used.
 API key will be removed.<br>3.
 Request body, if `POST` method is used and a body sent.<br>4.
 Finally, this parameter.

 #### About the `payload` Object